 Since there is nothing in this world that I need, want or love more than my Savior; He will remain number one on my ‘Thankful List’ forever.

 I am thankful for my husband and children.
 We have been through a lot but we know without a doubt that God placed us together to be a family.
 Through my family God provides me opportunities to agape (selfless love of one person for another; especially love that is spiritual in nature) and God allows me to make a difference in this generation for the Kingdom of God.

 My list is long but some entries stand out amongst the others.
 They have to do with my children’s safety and well-being; some of which I am not at liberty to share because of the personal nature of the issues.

 God’s timing was not always my timing or my way.
 No. And I did not understand God’s timing.
 Even now tears of remembrance overcome me.
 Here’s the thing: In hind-sight, my way would have been a temporary band aid but God, in His sovereignty, had something permanent in mind.
 I will never forget, I will never be able to say thank you enough, and I will always fall short of giving God the praise due His name for His goodness.
 Every day I remember how God brought us through.
 Every day.
 I cannot forget.
 I am thankful.

 I am at liberty to share one of my entries: My son A.J.’s healing of a Severe Traumatic Brain Injury; two, almost three, years ago.
 There is not a day that goes by when I do not think of the accident and the healing.
-I suppose I remember it daily because when I look at A.J.
+I suppose I remember it daily because I home school him and know his struggles, and when I look at A.J.
 I remember how blessed I am to still have him with me.
 What God did is so dear to my heart that even now—I am overcome with tears of joy.